-As humans we simply don’t have the time or brain capacity to make all our decisions consciously and rationally using System 2 thinking.
+As human-beings we simply don’t have the time or brain capacity to make all our decisions consciously and rationally, using System 2 thinking.

-That is why, when it comes to everyday brand purchases, the majority of our decision-making is driven by our subconscious minds, using instinctive, System 1 thinking.
+That is why, when it comes to everyday brand purchases, the majority of our decision-making is driven by our subconscious mind, using instinctive, System 1 thinking.

 And even when it comes to more significant purchases, we still tend to rely on subconscious intervention to guide us towards the final purchase decision.

-This means that in order to become part of our consideration set a brand must be capable of appealing to our subconscious mind as well as our conscious one.
+This means that in order to become part of our consideration set a brand must be able to appeal to both our rational, conscious brand and also our subconscious, emotional one.

 However, as every marketer knows, achieving brand stand-out has never been more challenging.

-Whether you are developing a new B2C brand, or re-energising an existing one, Brandspeak’s brand research toolkit and experience will enable you to successfully access instinctive, emotional, System 1 thinking.
+Whether you are developing a new brand, or re-energising an existing one, we’ll use our brand research toolkit and experience to ensure your brand has both System 1 and System 2 stickiness.

-In its long form, the positioning statement may reflect all of the following elements:
+In its long form, the positioning may reflect all of the following elements:

 - The category : (e.g. energy bars)